Legal Clearance

 Legal clearance tasks

 Most of the legal clearance process takes place after you’re conditionally invited to serve.
-You will receive an email with instructions about submitting fingerprints and a background investigation certification form.
-You can’t depart for your Peace Corps service assignment until we get the results of your background investigation.
+Once invited, you will receive an email guidance on submitting fingerprints and the background investigation certification form.
+You can’t depart for your Peace Corps service assignment until you are legally cleared by Legal Eligibility.

-Don’t delay completing your background check, which can take several weeks.
-We’ll reach out by email with additional information and reminders as you work through the required tasks.
+Don’t delay completing your legal tasks, as gaining legal clearance can take upwards of 2-4 months and in some cases longer.
+We’ll reach out by email with additional information and reminders as you work through completing the required legal tasks.

-You will receive a notification once your legal forms have been processed and another notification with the final outcome of your legal clearance.
+You will receive a notification once your legal clearance process has been initiated and another notification with the final outcome of your legal clearance determination.

 Pro tip: Pay close attention to the instructions and be consistent with the information you provide.
 Small errors, even leaving something blank, can lead to big delays in receiving your legal clearance.